atom-smasher/vsleep/README.md

 ---

-Time-zones can be explicitly specified.
+A time-zones can be explicitly specified via the TZ environment variable.
 Sleep until 8am GMT:
 ```
 TZ=GMT vsleep 08:00
 ```